Hello, I’m Francesca Elisia. I'm an artist inspired by nature, curiosity, and mindfulness.

 I love to paint and draw and be inspired by nature.

 I’ve been fascinated with art and creativity since I took my first drawing class as a teenager.
-Since then, my dedication to celebrating why and how we express ourselves has grown and deepened.
+Since then, I’ve always enjoyed making things — no matter the medium.
+View my Artwork, Artist Statement and Artist CV.